-Unfortunately from the dawn of humanity, beginning with Adam and Eve, people have a propensity to stray from this straight and narrow path.
-Our voluntary sins stain our souls and remove us from God’s favor.
+Unfortunately from the dawn of humanity beginning with Adam and Eve, we have a propensity to betray our innate sense of right and wrong which forms the basis for all moral law.
+In this tradition we believe our voluntary sins stain our souls and remove us from God’s favor.
 And because the gulf between us and a supernatural Deity is so immense, no possible restitution that we mere mortals could make, can bridge that divide.

 Fortunately the Christian good news or gospel is that a loving Creator took pity on us.
 In an incredible act of mercy, God became incarnate in Jesus Christ, accepted responsibility for the sins of the world, and in atonement suffered and died on the cross.
 The “grace” that Christ thus earned is of sufficient merit to wash away our sins and make us again spiritually pleasing.
 And it is this undeserved gift alone that provides a path to God the Father in heaven.

 While the Christian message is wonderfully comforting, we must take care lest our exuberance overwhelms our judgment.
 In particular, it is irrational in the extreme to twist this bedrock Catholic dogma into the assertion that Christ did absolutely everything necessary for our salvation.

 Not to put too fine a point on it, but the distinction is that Catholics would make is